-Pending sufficient sample size (Section 9.5), the study will compare the risk of pregnancy and infant outcomes in Cohort 1 compared to Cohort 2, and Cohort 3, separately.
+- 1. Estimate the risk of pregnancy outcomes (SA, induced termination, stillbirth, livebirth) and the risk of infant outcomes (SGA, preterm birth) for livebirths among the 3 study cohorts. - 2.
+Pending sufficient sample size (Section 9.5), to compare the risk of pregnancy and infant outcomes in Cohort 1 compared to Cohort 2, and Cohort 3, separately.